 - TableAdapters require valid UPDATE, INSERT, and DELETE commands to perform a successful save operation.

 TableAdapters generate INSERT, UPDATE, and DELETE statements based on the original SELECT statement entered into the wizard.
 In some situations, the SELECT statement does not provide enough information for the adapter to generate the commands necessary to create the INSERT, UPDATE, and DELETE commands required for a successful save.
 This often occurs when the database table does not have a primary key column, or the SELECT command uses JOINS.
-For more information, see.
+For more information, see How to: Edit TableAdapters.

 When you run your code in the Visual Studio debugger, an InvalidOperationException is thrown if you access a UI element from any thread other than the one on which it was created.
 The debugger does this to alert you to a dangerous programming practice.
 UI elements are not thread-safe and should be accessed only on the thread that created them.
-For more information, see.
+For more information, see Multithreading in Visual Basic.

-If the method invocation failure is due to an invalid argument or arguments, thenor one of its derived classes, or exception, should be thrown instead.
+If the method invocation failure is due to an invalid argument or arguments, then ArgumentException or one of its derived classes, ArgumentNullException or ArgumentOutOfRangeException exception, should be thrown instead.